Data-Driven Optimal Control of Affine Systems: A Linear Programming Perspective: Synthesis of Bellman Inequalities from Data

 In summary, the estimator $\bar{\rho}$ can be computed from system's trajectories, it does not require reinitialization and can be used to construct LPs with biased constraints that preserve the optimal policy.
 Note that, to implement the approximation described above, one has to rely on estimators with the same covariance, \textit{i.e.} same $\| \alpha \|^2_2$.
-The study of statistical bounds due to constraint approximation is deferred to future research, while the interested reader is referred to \cite{deFariasConstraintSampling} and \cite{EsfahaniFromInftoFinitePrograms} for a general discussion on error bounds due constraint sampling and randomized optimization in the LP framework.
+The study of statistical bounds due to constraint approximation is deferred to future research, while the interested reader is referred to \cite{deFariasConstraintSampling} and \cite{EsfahaniFromInftoFinitePrograms} for a discussion on error bounds due to constraint sampling and randomized optimization in the LP framework.
+Finally, please refer to \cite{RelaxedBellmanOp} for a description on how to implement the LPs described above in a model-free fashion and on the observed control performance.